 Using highly-developed communication and interpersonal skills, mental health nurses support and help people with mental health problems through a variety of methods that include ‘talking’ and other psychological therapies, medication management, physical health advice, skills training and education.
 Most of this support and help is ‘co-produced’ (delivered in conjunction) with service users and their families.
 They work across the lifespan: with women during pregnancy (often in conjunction with midwives), children and young people, young adults, adults of working age and older people.

-How do I become a mental health nurse?
+How do I become a registered mental health nurse?

 You need to undertake a degree at one of the more than 60 UK universities that run mental health nursing degree courses.
 Courses can be found via the Universities and Colleges Admissions Service, UCAS.